syncfusion-content/winui-docs/winui/DataGrid/Row-Height-Customization.md

 ![Customized HeaderRowHeight Image in WinUI DataGrid](Row-Height-Customization_images/Row-Height-Customization_img5.png)

-## Change StackedHeaderRow Height based on its content
+## Change StackedHeaderRow height based on its content

 By default, auto height is supported for [StackedHeaderRows](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.StackedHeaderRows.html) in `QueryRowHeight` event.
 You can also set the auto height to the StackedHeaderRows alone using `QueryRowHeight` event by checking the row index with StackedHeaderRows count.
 Also you can wrap stacked header text by writing style of TargetType [GridStackedHeaderCellControl](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridStackedHeaderCellControl.html) and set the `TextWrapping` as Wrap as below,